Business Budgeting for Beginners

 Capital Budgeting

-In Lesson 8, you'll learn some of the basic methodologies that can be applied in many different capital budgeting scenarios.
-We'll begin with an explanation of a technique that does not include an evaluation of how time impacts the valuation of money.
+In this lesson, you'll learn some of the basic methodologies that can be applied in many different capital budgeting scenarios.
+The lesson will begin with an explanation of a technique that does not include an evaluation of how time impacts the valuation of money.
 Then, you'll learn how the passage of time and its impact on the value of a dollar is incorporated into capital budgeting decisions.
 Since capital projects often span years, or even decades in some cases, the time value of money is key to improving accuracy in budgeting for capital projects.
 The lesson will finish up with a thorough review of, perhaps, the most common technique that is used in capital budgeting decisions: net present value.

 Business Decision-Making – Part 1